Suicide car bomber kills three foreign troops in Afghan capital

 "HUGE BLAST"

 Ambulances arrived within minutes of the blast during the morning rush hour at about 8 a.m.
-(0330 GMT).
+(0230 London time).

 "It was a huge blast," said wounded bystander Haji Awal Gul, his shirt splattered with blood as he stood on the roadside.